 Since 2013, I have designed and taught numerous courses both at Wilfrid Laurier University (Waterloo, ON) and Trent University (Peterborough, ON).
+In the current term (F2019) at Trent, I am teaching a first year course, Introduction to Media Studies, a second year course, Introduction to Film: What is Cinema?, and a fourth year Digital Media Lab.
 Though my priority is to develop pedagogies in communications and critical media studies, I have also taught diversely, in humanities, film, global studies/IDS, and sociology.

-In my fourth year course, Contemporary Topics in Media Studies, I have introduced a number of experiential learning evaluation models, including peer assessment, peer-review publishing, event organizing, and technology-enhanced learning:
+In a fourth year course, Contemporary Topics in Media Studies, I have introduced a number of experiential learning evaluation models, including peer assessment, peer-review publishing, event organizing, and technology-enhanced learning:

-My 2016-2017 cohort in Contemporary Topics were invited to submit their research papers to Mediapolis: Journal of Cities and Culture, which later formed the inaugural issue of their Student Voices column.
+My 2016-2017 cohort in Contemporary Topics were invited to submit their research papers on critical media infrastructure to Mediapolis: Journal of Cities and Culture, in the inaugural issue of their Student Voices column.